jjoonathan/8560E-Calibration/README.md

 <img src="8565e_3442A00248/248_level_accuracy.png">

 However, it also sweeps the YIG pretune settings and computes an optimal trajectory.
 It is important to calculate the trajectory while looking at the entire block of yig_setting vs frequency data because any algorithm that only considers values at a single frequency (such as the built-in pretune algorithm) will lead to [awful, "jumpy" calibrations](https://youtu.be/dygVTmiumYU?t=169) that result in extremely poor performance (duplicate peaks) on wide sweeps.
+Built-in preselector peak function, I'm looking at you.
+This notebook does better.

 <img src="8565e_3442A00248/248_yig_cal.png">